Carpal Tunnel Syndrome (CTS)

 Immobilisation

-Immobilising the wrist through the night and preferably through the day has proven effective to manage the symptoms of the condition, best done with a brace.
-This allows the wrist to rest and heal quicker.
+Immobilising the wrist through the night and preferably through the day has proven effective in managing the symptoms of the condition.
+This is best done with a brace.
+This allows the wrist to rest and heal quickly.

 - Regular physiotherapy helps with targeted muscle training and is a proven effective treatment path.
-The physiotherapy exercises can help promote reorganization of the muscles and are the most effective option to curb the disease.
+The physiotherapy exercises can help promote muscle reorganisation and are the most effective option to curb the disease.

-- Regular targeted exercises as instructed by a doctor or physiotherapist can help maintain the mobility and effective functioning of the joint and is highly recommended.
+- Regular targeted exercises, as instructed by a doctor or physiotherapist, are highly recommended to help maintain joint mobility and effective functioning.

-Painkillers such as Ibuprofen or Panadol can be used to help alleviate pain and discomfort in patients.
-Pain, however, is a crucial indicator of the injury.
+Painkillers such as Ibuprofen or Panadol can help alleviate pain and discomfort in patients.
+Pain, however, is a crucial indicator of injury.
 Painkillers merely mask the pain without addressing the underlying condition.
-These should only be used when directed by a doctor, and not for any extended periods.
+They should only be used when directed by a doctor and not for extended periods.

 Wrist Brace and Support